 Internal linking strategies

-The goal of internal linking strategies is to improve the link graph of a site according to the type of site.
+The goal of internal linking strategies is to improve a site's link graph according to the site type.

 Internal linking strategies for inventory-driven sites

-For inventory-driven or decentralized sites, the goal is to provide as many relevant connections between products and categories as possible to increase sales and discoverability.
+The goal of inventory-driven or decentralized sites is to provide as many relevant connections between products and categories as possible to increase sales and discoverability.

 Even though I highlight many examples from the e-commerce segment, most of these are very transferrable to other business models as well.
 Steal like an artist.